 Import a Registry Key

-When resetting the web settings doesn't help, you'll need to replace the corrupt key, using this registry file.
+When resetting the web settings doesn't help, you'll need to replace the corrupt key, using this registry file if you have Windows 10.
+(Older versions of Windows will use this registry file).
 Right click on the link and choose Save target as then double click on it to run it.

 If you prefer to use a key from a computer you have access to, follow these instructions to export the registry key: